HenrikVarmer/HenrikVarmer.github.io/_posts/2021-5-12-LDA_Recommendations.md

 ![Divergence_Matrix](https://user-images.githubusercontent.com/40164071/117974802-45738c00-b32e-11eb-8494-04415e68deca.png)

-This matrix is essentially all you need in order to generate meaningful recommendations using LDA.
-Now, we have a complete dataframe of the computed Jensen-Shannon divergence of the topic probability distribution of every single document in our corpus.
+With this matrix, we have a complete dataframe of the computed Jensen-Shannon divergence of the topic probability distribution of every single document in our corpus.
+This is essentially all the computation and ML you need in order to generate meaningful recommendations using LDA.

 The only adittional data you need, is a dataframe containing the interactions of your users, with a particular document.
 This could be a click on said document, a signup for a conference (if you're recommending events based on event-descriptions), a download of an article, or a view on a blog post.

 The logic is then: A user has clicked on document ID132.
 Do a lookup in your divergence matrix table, and select all documents ordered by least distance to document ID132.
 Recommend as many of these documents as you like (e.g. top 3).